akuklev/HOCC/choice.md

  |x̲ : T ↦ ε(f x)|ᶜ : ‖Π(x̲ : T) P(x)‖ᶜ
 ```

-Now it only remains to validate Hilbert axioms P1-I9 to show that ‖_‖ᶜ implements the whole
+Now it only remains to validate Hilbert axioms P1-I9 to show that `‖_‖ᶜ` implements the whole
 classical first-order logic.
 Since all of them except P4 are valid intuitionistically, they
-can be derived by plugging the λ-terms witnessing them into |_|ᶜ.
+can be derived by plugging the λ-terms witnessing them into `|_|ᶜ`.

 The only remaining axiom is P4.
 Its proof is essentially the Diaconescu's theorem:
 ```